-Anal cancer is an abnormal growth of cells in or around the anus or anal canal, the short passage through which bowel movements pass.
-The most common type of cancer found in this location is believed to be related to a type of viral infection linked to causing other types of cancers as well.
-Anal cancers are usually treated with radiation and chemotherapy, but surgery alone may be useful for very small or early anal cancers or when other therapy is not an option or unsuccessful in treating the anal cancer.
+Anal cancer is an abnormal growth of cells in or around the anus or anal canal which is the short passage through which bowel movements pass.
+The most common type of cancer found in this location is believed to be related to a type of viral infection known as the human papilloma virus (or HPV) which has been linked to causing other types of cancers as well.
+Anal cancers are usually treated with radiation and chemotherapy.
+Surgery to remove the cancer is performed for very small or early anal cancers and when other therapy is not an option or has been unsuccessful in treating the anal cancer.
 Assessment for cancer spread and close follow up are necessary when treating anal cancer.

 This summary is intended for anyone wishing to learn more about anal cancer.
 After reading this summary, the reader should understand the following: